-Those of you who have been here the last two Sundays, and more importantly those of you who have been paying attention to the readings and the sermons, may note that today marks the third and final look at Chapter 6 of Mark's gospel.
-Those of you who weren't here or who weren't paying attention need not worry as I'll try to bring you up to speed (and I'm pretty sure I can do that because I was often faking it in class as a student!)
+Those of you who have been here the last two Sundays, and especially those of you who have been paying attention to the readings and the sermons, may note that today marks the third and final look at Chapter 6 of Mark's gospel.
+Those of you who weren't here or who weren't paying attention need not worry as I'll do the "previously on NCIS" thing.

-I mention all of this because the structure of Mark's writing is almost as important as the content in recognizing what he was trying to get the reader - that's us - to understand.
+I mention this because the structure of Mark's writing is almost as important as the content in recognizing what he was trying to get the reader - that's us - to understand.
 Mark has a favourite writing technique which is to insert a story within another story, and the whole of Chapter 6 is a prime example of this.
 The 'outer' story begins in verses 7-13 in which Jesus instructs and sends out the Twelve.
 The first part of our reading, verses 30-34, tell of their return, their report to Jesus, and his response.
 In between is the 'inner' story, the account of the imprisonment and death of John the Baptiser.
 As I mentioned last week that account is a really unusual story, especially from Mark, and so looking at the structure helps us to understand that the role of that inner story was to help us know something about Jesus and his disciples.
 That dark and brooding recounting of John's death is partly an ironic reminder of Jesus' own death to come and a means of highlighting the role of Jesus as the real Messiah.

 Why is it important for us to recognize that?
-It may help to remember that in the opening of the outer story Jesus commissions and sends out his disciples; with the reminder of Jesus' coming death still fresh in our minds we now read of the return of the apostles, who gather around him and tell him what happened.
+Well, it may help to remember that in the opening of the outer story Jesus commissions and sends out his disciples; with the reminder of Jesus' coming death still fresh in our minds by the inner story we now read of the return of the apostles, who gather around him and tell him what happened.
 Note carefully - they go out as disciples ('followers') and return as apostles ('those sent').
-This is the only place where Mark uses the term apostles, a not-so-subtle hint that after the Good Shepherd (Jesus) has departed his followers will be left to carry on the work of looking after the sheep.
+We note with interest that this is only one of two places where Mark uses the term apostles, recognizing in that usage a not-so-subtle hint that after the Good Shepherd (Jesus) has departed, his followers will be left to carry on the work of looking after the sheep.

-And that shepherding is the main emphasis of the outer story.
-The first part of our reading not only tells us that the returning disciples/apostles have done very successfully what they were sent out to do (a very rare "atta-boys" from Mark who usually portrays the disciples in a much less favourable light!) but also serves as a transition to the account of the feeding of the five thousand.
-We also have skipped over the scene of great chaos in the boat as Jesus comes walking across the water and then joins them in the boat and calms the storm.
+That role of the disciples, especially the care and tending of the flock, is the main emphasis of the outer story.
+The first part of our reading not only tells us that the returning disciples/apostles have done very successfully what they were sent out to do (a very rare "atta-boy" from Mark who usually portrays the disciples in a much, much less favourable light!) but also serves as a transition to the account of the feeding of the five thousand.
+In following the lectionary division we have skipped over both that miracle and also the scene of great chaos in the boat as Jesus comes walking across the water and then joins them in the boat and calms the storm.